-A unique feature of this stream is its ability to form an unusual rock called travertine, from which the stream gets its name.
-The water of the stream is so highly charged with dissolved calcium carbonate.
+A unique feature of this stream is its ability to form travertine rock, from which the stream gets its name.
+The water coming out of the springs and flowing down the stream contains dissolved calcium carbonate.
 As the spring water is exposured to air, especially in areas where it flows over rocks and falls, some of the minerals will start to precipitate onto those surfaces.
 Large accumulations of these minerals form travertine rock.
 Plant leaves and branches along the stream may be covered with a film of travertine dust from wind-blown spray.
 Small travertine terraces may be observed along the length of the creek, and travertine is also forming on the man-made waterfalls in the creek, including Little Niagara, Bear, Garfield, and Pather Falls.

 This is the largest of the streams entering the park, with a total drainage area of 170 square miles.
 Because of its size and permanence, this stream provides excellent habitat for fish and other aquatic species.

 Other Noteworthy Creeks